bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Dependencies between extensions makes sense
 - [ ] New extensions make sense  and are not superfluous
 - [ ] A correct template is used in the generation of the template.
 This also ensures the correctness of the extension type
-- [ ] Base package for extension defined correctly
+- [ ] Base package for the extension defined correctly
 - [ ] Extension specific properties defined in the project.properties file
 - [ ] No sensitive data defined in the property file

 ## Controllers
-- [ ] Namimng conventions are being respected
+- [ ] Naming conventions are being respected
 - [ ] No business logic should be found in controllers - use services
 - [ ] No flexiblesearch queries included and no access to data layer - access only via a facade or service
 - [ ] No use of models in a controller - should only be DTOs